NetLogo/NW-Extension/README.md

     nw:set-snapshot bankers friendships
-    create-bankers 1                    ; creates a new banker after taking the snapshot show nw:mean-path-lenght            ; this is OK, it just won't take the new banker into account ask bankers [
+    create-bankers 1                    ; creates a new banker after taking the snapshot show nw:mean-path-length            ; this is OK, it just won't take the new banker into account ask bankers [
       set size nw:closeness-centrality  ; THIS WILL FAIL FOR THE NEWLY CREATED BANKER ]